AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/document-permissions.md

   For more information about restricting inherited permissions on documents, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

   You can manually remove inherited permissions on documents.
-For more information, see [Remove permissions from objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md)
+For more information, see [Remove permissions from objects](../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md)

 * An attached document inherits permissions only from the object where it was attached.
 If you create a folder on the object and move the document into the folder, it inherits the folder's permissions.
 But, if you create a folder on a parent or grandparent object and move the document into that folder, it does not inherit that folder's permissions.